 INSTRUCTIONS

-For softer meltable vegan feta
+For soft, creamy & meltable vegan feta

 For firm, cube-able vegan feta